 - Chemical and Physical Foundations of Biological Systems

 - Psychological, Social, and Biological Foundations of Behavior

 - Critical Analysis and Reasoning Skills

-Almost all U.S. medical schools and many Canadian schools require you to submit MCAT exam scores.
-Many schools do not accept MCAT exam scores that are more than three years old.
+All U.S. and many Canadian medical schools require MCAT scores for regular admission to medical school.
+Many schools do not accept MCAT scores that are more than three years old.